cultofmetatron/peterdecroos-blog/source/_posts/2014-02-08-functional-programming-with-ecmascript6-generators.markdown

 {% endcodeblock %}

 Unlike a function, We are going to compose generators to be run inside of a co() function.
 Co will run a generator until it comes accross a yield.
-At which time, whatever is on right side of the yield will be passed into co. the generator will be frozen until the value can be resolved.
+Whatever is on right side of the yield will be passed into co. the generator will be frozen until the value can be resolved.
 This includes thunks, promises and even other generators!

-With that in mind, a generator equivilent for a bind looks like this.
+A generator equivilent for a bind looks like this.
 {%codeblock lang:javascript %}
 var bind = function(genFunc, ctx) {
   return function *() {